srid/neuron-template/index.md

 # Neuron Template

-You are viewing the [neuron](https://neuron.zettel.page/)-published site for neuron-template.
-It is deployed as [GitHub Pages](https://pages.github.com/) on every change you make to the associated Git repository automatically.
+You are viewing the [neuron](https://neuron.zettel.page/)-published site for [neuron-template](https://github.com/srid/neuron-template).
+[GitHub Pages](https://pages.github.com/) is used to automatically publish this site every time the underlying Git repository is updated.

-For instructions, see <README>
+Get started by reading <README>.

-Then checkout <faq>.
+There is also a <faq>.